Modern Education

-The school's curriculum is targeted at secondary students (Form 1 to Form 7), particularly the Form 5, Form 7 and Form 6 students sitting for the HKCEE, HKALE and HKDSE exams respectively.
+The school's curriculum is targeted at primary students and secondary students taking the Hong Kong Diploma of Secondary Education.

 The school was the first of its kind to go public, when it listed in HKEx in 2011.

 Ownership

 The founder and major shareholder of Modern Education Group is Ken Ng Kam-Lun, who teaches English in Modern Education.
 In 2009, optimistic that the HK government's education reforms would lead to double-digit growth, it was rumoured that Modern Education, which then had 17 centres, sought to raise HK$800 million to increase the number of tuition centres.
 The company was the first of its kind to go public when it listed in HKEx in 2011.
 One year after the business listed on the HK stock Exchange, the major shareholder sold his shares just as its student numbers started to decline.

 11-07- 2013【Ming Pao】Intel Education invest 50 million to Compass College.